 Consistently analyzing your results, experimenting with creative, and reiterating your retargeting ads is the key to success.
 Here are some ways you can optimize your retargeting campaign:

 Take advantage of dynamic ads, which see a 2x higher click-through-rate compared to traditional static ads.
-For the unacquainted, dynamic ads are personalized and based on site visitors’ activity on your site — you can design them to serve up best-selling, recommended, or previously-viewed products.
+For the unacquainted, dynamic ads are personalized and based on site visitors’ activity on your site — you can use different dynamic ads designs to serve up best-selling, recommended, or previously-viewed products.

 In other words, rather than a generic blast, you’re tailoring your ad to each potential customer on the right platform.
 (Dynamic ads can live on whatever channel you decide, from website sidebars to social media to search engines.)